 (A) Management estimates that included in Plum Creek's 7.7 million acres of timberlands are approximately 1.3 million acres of higher and better use timberlands and approximately 1.0 million acres of non-strategic timberlands.
 The higher and better use timberlands are expected to be sold over the next 15 years for conservation, residential or recreational purposes.
 The non-strategic timberlands, which consist of large blocks as well as smaller tracts, are expected to be sold over the next five to ten years.
 In the meantime, these timberlands continue to be used productively in our business of growing and selling timber.
-During the quarter ended March 31, 2004, Plum Creek sold approximately 200,000 acres of large, non-strategic timberlands for \$118 million.
-There were no sales of large, non-strategic timberlands during the quarter ended March 31, 2005.
+Sales of large, non-strategic timberlands totaled \$15 million (approximately 51,000 acres) for the second quarter of